6 Fun Soccer Warm Up Drills (and Warm Down)

 Set up two cones, one as the starting point and the other as the turning point about 6 yards apart.

-For older kids, they can do the sets with more speed as they can control the ball easily.
+Older kids can do the sets with more speed as they can control the ball easily.
 They can dribble in a big circle clockwise and then anticlockwise.

 4. Simon Says Do This!